awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 #### Topics

-+ Understand the AWS Tracker application
++ Understand the AWS Tracker application.
 + Create an IntelliJ project named AWSItemTracker.
 + Add the Spring POM dependencies to your project.
 + Setup the Java packages in your project.